Join a Kings Ridge HOA Committee

 Goal: Foster a cohesive community by organizing fun, interesting, engaging events and forums for the entire community so neighbors of all ages and backgrounds can meet and socialize with each other.
 Cultivate a friendly and engaging personality for the neighborhood by creating a sustained program of events that involve people of all ages.

-Goals: The board of directors seeks to reinstate the once very active concept of having at least one person assigned to each street in the neighborhood to serve as a hyper-local point of contact with neighbors.
+Goals: One person is assigned to each street in the neighborhood to serve as a hyper-local point of contact with neighbors.
 Block captains help keep neighbors on their designated street apprised of breaking news; collect information about new neighbors and invite them to register their emails with Realmanage User Portal in the [Request Portal Access] section of this page; "like" the HOA's Facebook page, and register for Next door, the online community forum used by 500+ neighbors.

 Block captains often serve as deliverers of hard-copy flyers and postcards to neighbors on their designated streets.